aws-samples/amazon-guardduty-alexa-sample/README.md

-# Alexa GuardDuty Sample Skill
+# Alexa Ask GuardDuty Sample Skill

 Deploy a sample custom Alexa skill and use an Alexa-enabled device, such as Amazon Echo to obtain information about GuardDuty findings across your AWS accounts and regions.
 This will enable you to quickly understand current GuardDuty finding statistics and details through the Alexa voice interface.
 The information provided by this sample skill is intended to give you a broad overview of GuardDuty finding statistics, severities and descriptions.
 With this information, you may wish to log into the GuardDuty console or another analysis tool to drill further into the findings data.